Choosing Between Saunas vs Cold Showers

 Athletes often take cold showers when they want to perform again, maybe the next day or the day after that.
 This means that performance, not adaptation, is the goal.
 People who have a lot of races or physical events in a week might find that taking cold showers in between helps reduce pain, inflammation, and swelling.

-When To Use A Sauna ?
+When To Use a Sauna?

 saunas